 Also if you travel in Europe then you may come across different currencies.
 In addition you may only be in that country for a day or two.
 Frankly having a little cash is the cheapest and easiest solution.

 C. Credit Cards – I carry one that I may put items on such as hotels.
-This helps spread payments but if you are away a long time then you may need to bear in mind that you may have to pay it on the road and so have a link to their web site or App.
+This helps spread payments but if you are away a long time.
+However, you may need to bear in mind that you will incur currency handling charges and you may have to pay it on the road and so need to have a link to their web site or dedicated App on your phone.

 D. Loyalty Cards – it is worth considering some discount loyalty solutions.
 When in the USA I carried a current AARP card that gave me a discount of 10% on hotels.
 You need to be over 50 years old to have this but there may be others.